Andreas1331/ragemp-roleplay/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 After being affiliated with other gaming communities as a developer I decided to try and create my own gamemode from scratch.
 The plan was however never to start up my own server, but rather release my take on a roleplay gamemode where I could try out things my way.
-The project is written in C# server-side and Javascript client-side.
+The project is written in C# server-side and JavaScript client-side.

 At the current state the following is implemented:
 * Account system with CEF login screen